Eviaiy/FFT-Parallelization/README.md

-    src/: Source code for each FFT algorithm implementation. docs/: Documentation and theoretical background of each FFT algorithm. tests/: Unit tests to ensure the reliability and accuracy of implementations. data/: Sample datasets used for testing and performance evaluation.
+    src/: Source code for each FFT algorithm implementation. docs/: Documentation and theoretical background of each FFT algorithm. tests/: Unit tests to ensure the reliability and accuracy of implementations.